jillesvangurp/rankquest-studio/README.md

 You can customize these metrics for your search configuration.
-For example, you might have different configurations for precision@3 and precision@10 to measure the precision for your top three results and the first page of results respectively.
+For example, you might have different configurations for precision@3 and precision@10 to measure the precision for your top three results (important on mobile screens) and the first full page of results respectively.
 Additionally, you can configure thresholds for each of your metrics to determine when they go from green to red.
 This allows you to set targets for your metrics.
 And of course you can enforce these bu integrating [Rankquest CLI](https://github.com/jillesvangurp/rankquest-cli) into your continuous integration builds.